javatarz/javatarz/README.md

 # Karun Japhet

 Engineering Leader and practitioner at [@sahajsoft](https://github.com/sahajsoft).
-I design and develop large-scale systems, and work on AI-assisted software development.
+I design and develop large-scale systems and work on AI-assisted software development.

 ## What I'm focused on

-**AI-assisted engineering** — not just code generation, but the full lifecycle:
+**AI-assisted engineering** — beyond code generation, the full lifecycle:
 - Discovering and clarifying requirements with AI
 - Reasoning through system design with LLMs
 - Debugging with structured prompting